tatusl/tatusl.dev/content/posts/kubeconfig-per-file.md

 ## Appending multiple files to KUBECONFIG environment variable

-`KUBECONFIG` environment variable can point to multiple files by separating files path with a colon (`:`).
+`KUBECONFIG` environment variable can point to multiple files by separating file paths with a colon (`:`).
 In my kube config management approach, each cluster has its own config file in `$HOME/kube/.config.d`.
 These file paths are then appended to `KUBECONFIG` environment variable at shell startup.
 Additionally, I have wrapped this to zsh function, so I can load kube configs only on-demand:

 ```
 loadkubeconfig() {